 This practice for a while was the most common when it came to buying crypto.
 These days, though, everything is getting more centralized ‒ it almost feels like the main point of crypto economics ‒ the decentralization ‒ is dismissed.
 That’s an interesting controversy: KYC is a safe but also centralized way to trade coins while decentralized platforms offer to trade in the traditional anonymized manner.
 So, where’s the truth?

 Centralized crypto platforms need KYC to make sure their services fall under the laws of the countries where they’re registered.
+For this reason withdrawals from P2B that are more than 1000 USD per day are available only for verified users.
 On the other hand, decentralized platforms allow you to remain anonymous and not share your personal information.
 In a perfect world, they’re a perfect solution for crypto trading.
 But we live in a reality where people abuse anonymity to commit or cover their illegal activity.
 And if someone gets scammed, there’s no realistic way to trace the person who did it to them ‒ this is an issue as well.